tiqi-group/ionpulse-sequence-visualiser/README.md

   - Also see https://nodejs.org/en/download

 - Setup the environment with `npm install` in the repo
-- `npm build` to build the static content
+- `npm run build` to build the static content
 - `npm run serve` to start a webserver that exposes the library visualiser.
   By default, you can access it via